 Suspect it?
 Report it!
 Call ChildLine at 1-800-932-0313.
 Mandated reporters can report electronically.

-Suspect abuse of an elder or an adult with a disability?
+Suspect abuse of an adult with a disability?
 Report it by calling 1-800-490-8505.
-Get forms and more information from Adult Protective Services.
+Get forms and more information from

 The Office of Administration's Bureau of Program Integrity (BPI) requires that all employees maintain strict confidentiality concerning the facts of the cases to which they are assigned.
 No information obtained in the course of conducting reviews may be used for purposes other than the official administration of the Medical Assistance (MA) Program.
 The overall guiding principle is to provide for the minimum necessary use and disclosure of protected health information required to accomplish the objectives of BPI.